 That night he spoke with his former boss and good friend over some adult beverages and was told if he was serious about the idea he would help him find a location and suggested one he looked at 3 years prior but would check to see if it would be on the market again.
 The next day with a stroke of incredible luck the owner of the location reached out first to his friend and asked him if he would be interested in purchasing his Mexican restaurant in Lakeview called La Tradición (there is still a sandwich on the menu to pay homage!).

 Without hesitation, Sean called Chris and told him the crazy news and offered him an opportunity to cut a deal first.
 With no money but good credit he opened as many cards as he could, emptied his 401k, lent money from his brother and a friend, crossed his fingers and cut deals with the owner and his landlords.
 Received the keys to the restaurant April 19th and remodeled the place with his close friends and opened the doors on May 8th with not a penny remaining but $151 spread across 7 different credit cards.
 The Cheesie's empire began.
 9 months later they shut down to double in size.
-5 months later the established the Evanston Location and 5 months after the opening the food truck was purchased.
-With 3 locations and a food within 5 years, Cheesie's remains family-owned and operated.
+5 months later they established the Evanston Location and 5 months after the opening the food truck was purchased.
+With 3 locations and a food truck within 5 years, Cheesie's remains family-owned and operated.